The Role of Music in Rio Carnival

 How did Samba become a fundamental component of Carnival?

-The name Samba is probably derived from the Angolan word “semba”, a type of traditional dance.
-Samba came to prominence in the early 1930’s with the introduction of Samba schools and marching bands in the carnival parades, and is now a national music of Brazil.
-The term Samba school refers to the fact that early Samba groups would rehearse in the local school yard, and it was possibly also an attempt to give the Samba groups legitimacy, as Sambistas (people who play Samba) were often thought to be politically radical, an association which continues to this day.
+The name samba is probably derived from the Angolan word “semba”, a type of traditional dance.
+Samba came to prominence in the early 1930s with the introduction of samba schools and marching bands in the Carnival parades, and is now a national music of Brazil.
+The term samba school refers to the fact that early samba groups would rehearse in the local school yard, and it was possibly also an attempt to give the samba groups legitimacy, as Sambistas (people who play samba) were often thought to be politically radical, an association which continues to this day.

 The Sambodromo

-Prior to the construction of the Sambodromo, Samba schools used to perform Samba in the streets of Rio.
+Prior to the construction of the Sambodromo, samba schools used to perform samba in the streets of Rio.
 The authorities decided that this needed to change, so they built a stadium to better control the event and generate revenue.
 Construction was completed in 1984, resulting in an increase in both spectators and participants.
 The Sambodromo can hold more than 80,000 spectators and 5,000 participants.

 Looking for more information?